- Ethos & Values

 The UKMT (United Kingdom Maths Challenge) is the biggest national challenge with 4000 schools taking part and some 580 000 students.
 We enter students for the Intermediate (years 9, 10, 11), and Junior (years 7 and 8) challenges.
 The competition is part of our Gifted and Talented programme and is a challenge for the most able students.

-GCSE students are offered consistent support towards their exams by way of after school revision classes, weekend revision classes and also crammer courses provided during school holidays.
+GCSE students are offered consistent support towards their exams by way of morning intervention, lunch time revision sessions, after school revision classes and sessions during school holidays.

 Where Does This Take Me In The Future?